- Gear advice

 - Going camping doesn’t mean skipping your daily routine.
 Set up a shower station with a bottle and shower head attachment.
 It’s a great way to cool the kids down.

-- Obviously Great Outdoors has all the family camping equipment you could ever want, but don’t be afraid to DIY stuff.
+- Obviously, Great Outdoors has all the family camping equipment you could ever want, but don’t be afraid to DIY stuff.
 You can make a lantern out of a head torch and bottle of water.
 Or, you can keep it simple with the Vango Star 85 Lantern Herbal.

-And of course, you are always welcome to come in to Great Outdoors on Chatham Street and ask our team for more tips and advice on family camping and if you’re unsure about how big a tent is, just ask and we will pitch it for you in-store.
+And of course, you are always welcome to come into Great Outdoors on South Great Georges Street and ask our team for more tips and advice on family camping and if you’re unsure about how big a tent is, just ask and we will pitch it for you in-store.